-If you choose to deal (buy or sell) directly with another person, you are exposed to a counter party risk, i.e. the risk of non-performance by that party.
+If you choose to deal (buy or sell) directly with another person, you are exposed to counter party risk, i.e., the risk of non-performance by that party.
 However, if you deal through a stock exchange, this counter party risk is reduced due to trade/settlement guarantee offered by the stock exchange mechanism.
 Further, you also have certain protections against defaults by your broker.

 When you operate through an exchange, you have the right to receive the best price prevailing at that time for the trade and the right to receive the money or the shares on time.
-You also have the right to receive a contract note from the broker confirming the trade and indicating the time of execution of the order and other necessary details of the trade.
+You also have the right to receive a contract note from the broker confirming the trade and indicating the necessary details of the trade.
 You also have the right to receive good delivery and the right to insist on rectification of bad delivery.
 If you have a dispute with your broker, you can resolve it through arbitration under the aegis of the exchange.